Baukebrenninkmeijer/Baukebrenninkmeijer/README.md

 ### Hi there, I'm Bauke 👋

 I'm a deep learning practitioner🧠/data scientist📈 at ABN AMRO, a Dutch bank.
-I have a background in computer science and data science, and thus both are very prevelant in my work.
-I have created some bots, some deep learning implementations and some libraries related to synthetic data.
+I have a background in computer science and data science, and thus both are significant in my work.
+I have created some bots, worked on some deep learning implementations and some libraries related to synthetic data.

-- 🔭 I’m currently working on setting up a personal website and synthetic data using GANs.
-- 🌱 I’m currently learning Full Stack (Deep/machine) Learning
+- 🔭 I'm currently trying to get back into the latest developments in computer vision and NLP, with stable diffusion and PaLM.
 - 💬 Ask me about PyTorch and SOTA NLP or Computer Vision models! 🔥🔥
 - 😊 My favorite machine learning sources are [HuggingFace](https://huggingface.co), [Fast.ai](https://www.fast.ai/) and [paperswithcode](https://paperswithcode.com)